 On average, Americans gain between 1-5 pounds between Thanksgiving and New Year’s Day.
 While this may not seem like a lot, research has shown that those pounds are often never lost, and accumulate over time.

 Between the office holiday party, increased amount of sweets laying around and cookie exchange parties – losing weight during the holidays is nearly impossible.
-Rather than trying to lose weight this holiday season – try to maintain your weight!
+Rather than trying to lose weight this holiday season – try to maintain your weight and your healthy habits!

 You know that little voice in your head?
 The one that says “It’s ok!
 I will eat these cookies now, and I will just set a weight loss goal for my New Year’s Resolution.”
 Avoid that New Year’s mentality!